mhatzl/wiki-repo-template/8-Risk-and-Technical-Debt.md

+{{

-List identified technical risks or technical debts, ordered by priority
+List identified technical risks or technical debts, ordered by priority.

+}}